Reporting Requirements for Annual Financial Reports of State Agencies and Universities

-Use the following information to distinguish between subrecipients and vendors.
-However, this information is only applied when analyzing a non-state entity.
+Use the following information to distinguish between non-state entity subrecipients and contractors.
 For information on pass-through relationships between state agencies, see Interagency Federal Pass-Through Relationships.

 - Federal Award — A subrecipient:

-- Determines who is eligible to receive what federal financial assistance.
+- Determines who is eligible to receive wthe federal assistance.

 - Has its performance measured against whether the objectives of the federal program are met.

 - Has responsibility for adherence to applicable federal program compliance requirements.